munanadi/gatelinks/README.md

 # Gatelinks

 A gumroad alternative that is crypto native.
+Check it out [here](https://gatelinks-ten.vercel.app/)

 1. Candypay for checkouts
 2. Shadow Drive for storage